datastaxdevs/workshop-nosqlbench/README.md

 ```
 should output the program version (something like `4.15.86` -- or higher).

+> You will probably see a message like `Picked up JAVA_TOOL_OPTIONS ...` when
+> you start `nb`.
+You can ignore it: it is a consequence of some settings by
+> Gitpod and does not have to do with NoSQLBench itself.

 > Note that if your Gitpod instance gets hibernated (which happens after some
 > inactive time) and you restart it later, recall that only the contents
 > of `/workspace` will be restored: hence, you would have to repeat the